 - 2007 saw the rebirth of Netflix as they launched their video-streaming service, evolving into the industry leader we know it as today.

 - 2008 sees the launch of Dropbox, a major player in public cloud storage even today.

 - The concept of the private cloud emerges in 2008 and is seen by enterprises as a more secure version of the “public cloud.”

 - Browser-based cloud enterprise applications such as Google Apps are ushered into the market during 2009, releasing users from the burden of desktop software.

 - Thanks to the likes of OpenStack, the concept of an open-source cloud becomes a reality during 2009 and 2010.

 - 2011 sees the public and private clouds merge, forming the “Hybrid cloud.”
 Essentially what the cloud should have been from the start, it combines the security of the private cloud with the ease-of-use and accessibility of the public cloud.

 - Microsoft rolled out a campaign during the same year titled “to the cloud,” in the hopes of explaining the cloud to the everyday user.

-- During late 2011, Apple launched iCloud – allowing people to automatically and wirelessly backup their photos, music and videos. iCloud became a common reference point as a way to explain cloud storage, due to the ubiquitous nature of Apple products.
+- In late 2011, Apple launched iCloud – allowing people to automatically and wirelessly back up their photos, music and videos. iCloud became a common reference point as a way to explain cloud storage, due to the ubiquitous nature of Apple products.

 - Synextra opens its doors in late 2014, hoping to bring “Big IT to the SME.”